tzeikob/javascript-patterns/data-structures/set/README.md

 * check if a given element exists in the set
 * check if the set is empty of elements
 * ask for the size of the set as the number of its elements
-* get the values of the set as an arrays
+* get the values of the set as an array
 * clear the set of its elements
 * print the elements of the set into a string